Wow. When we decided that “fucked up” and “poo” would be our theme for January 2026, we didn’t expect the world to agree with us.

 WARNING: Rape, bat guano, gore.

-Dollsexposed's works have been displayed at the Seattle Erotic Art Festival, Los Angeles Kinky Art Show, and Los Angeles Leather Getaway.
+Outside of Nerdcore, Dollsexposed creates mixed-media and miniature photography.
+Their work has been included in several juried exhibitions and festivals, including Tucson Erotica Art Show, Seattle Erotic Art Festival, Los Angeles Kinky Art Show, and Los Angeles Leather Getaway.

 If you enjoy this site, please consider tipping to keep the website afloat.